lumel-websites/wp-lazyload/README.md

 * **Feat:** Override default placeholder image.
 * **Feat:** Play icon customization: show, hide, or hover.
 * **Feat:** Button customization with custom text and styles.
+* **Feat:** Trigger lazy load dynamically for video links using .wp-lazy-video-link.
+The script detects the provider (YouTube, Vimeo, Wistia) and displays a modal popup with autoplay.